Dissecting the superradiant phase transition in the anisotropic Rabi model: Pattern competition and cavity-QED simulation: PHASE TRANSITION IN THE ANISOTROPIC RABI MODEL: PRIOR WORK

 The anisotropic Rabi model features unequal coupling strengths for its rotating- and counter-rotating-wave interactions.
 In Ref.~\cite{PhysRevA.95.013819}, Shen et al. investigated the phase transitions of the anisotropic Rabi model under the classical oscillator limit ($\Omega/\omega_0\to\infty$) and the Hamiltonian of the anisotropic Rabi model they studied is denoted as

-Here, $a^{\dagger} (a)$ is a creation (annihilation) opetator for the harmonic oscillator with the frequency $\omega_0$, $\sigma_+ (\sigma_-)$ and $\sigma_z$ are Pauli matrices for the qubit with the transition frequency $\Omega$.
-The parameters $\xi_1$ and $\xi_2$ characterize the qubit-oscillator coupling strengths of the rotating-wave and counterrotating-wave interactions, respectively.
+Here, $a^{\dagger} (a)$ is a creation (annihilation) opetator for the harmonic oscillator with the frequency $\omega_0$, $\sigma_+ (\sigma_-)$ and $\sigma_z$ are Pauli matrices for the qubit with the transition frequency $\Omega$. $\xi_{\text{R}}$ and $\xi_{\text{CR}}$ characterize the qubit-oscillator coupling strengths of the rotating-wave and counter-rotating-wave interactions, respectively.
 By projecting the effective Hamiltonians of the normal and superradiant phases onto their corresponding spin-down subspaces, the low-energy effective Hamiltonians for both phases can be obtained.

 The low-energy effective Hamiltonian of the normal phase is

 According to the squeezing transformation $S_{\mathrm{AN}}^{\dagger}(r_{\mathrm{AN}})H^{\mathrm{AN}}_{\mathrm{np}}S_{\mathrm{AN}}(r_{\mathrm{AN}})$, where $S_{\mathrm{AN}}(r_{\mathrm{AN}})=\mathrm{exp}[r_{\mathrm{AN}}(a^{\dagger 2}-a^2)/2],$ when the coefficient of the $(a^{\dagger 2}+a^2)$, the diagonalized Hamiltoniain of the normal phase is